immosmart/smartbox/docs/nav_alg_eng.md

 <img src="http://immosmart.github.io/smartbox/docs/nav_slides/slide1.png" />

 User presses the button "Up".
-The first occuring thing is eliminating of elements that have upper edge lower then upper edge of the focused element .
+The first occuring thing is eliminating of elements that have upper edge lower then upper edge of the focused element.

 <img src="http://immosmart.github.io/smartbox/docs/nav_slides/slide2.png" />

-Находятся элементы, грани которых пересекаются по оси перпендикулярной направлению. Если такие элементы находятся, их приоритет становится выше и остальные отсеиваются.
+The elements that have edges that intersect along the axis perpendicular to the direction are found.
+If there is any of such element exists then their priority become higher and other elements are eliminated.

 <img src="http://immosmart.github.io/smartbox/docs/nav_slides/slide3.png" />